zedlopez/ifm/Examples/Tilt1.md

 ```

-Now, we're going to describe the higher numbers as face cards, so it helps to write a new "to say" phrase, just as we did in Jokers Wild.
-(A subsequent version of this example shows how to print card values with red and black symbols representing the different suits; see "Tilt 3".)
+Now, we're going to describe the higher numbers as face cards, so it helps to write a new "to say" phrase, just as we did in [Jokers Wild].
+(A subsequent version of this example shows how to print card values with red and black symbols representing the different suits; see [Tilt 3].)